 When using a standard IRD penalty calculation, your lender starts by taking the difference between your contract rate (3.29%) and their current rate that most closely matches your remaining term.
 Since you have two years left on your mortgage, that would be the lender’s two-year fixed rate (we’ll use 2.99%, which is widely available today).
 The difference between these two rates is 0.30%.

 The lender multiplies this difference (0.30%) by your mortgage balance ($250,000) and the time remaining on your mortgage (expressed as the number of months remaining on your mortgage divided by twelve).

 And here is a table which explains where each number in the formula came from:

 That’s it.
 If you understand this example, then you have mastered the standard IRD calculation.
 It is used by a wide range of lenders who compete with each other to offer borrowers the best mortgage rates available.

 But here is where a little knowledge can save you some serious money.
 Other well-known lenders have tweaked their IRD calculations to skew the interest rates used in their formulas heavily in their favour, and as you will now see, that can have a huge impact on the size of your penalty.

 When using the Discounted Rate Penalty, the lender takes your contract rate and compares it to the posted rate that most closely matches your remaining term MINUS the original discount you got off of their five-year posted rate (which in this case is 1.95%).
-Here is the contract wording taken straight from a well-known lender’s website yesterday.
+Here is the contract wording taken straight from TD’s website.
 I have underlined the key section: